d-v-b/zarr-extensions/codecs/ancombe-transform/README.md

 #### Encoding

-In addition to the input data (an array), the encoding procedure requires the following parameters:
+In addition to the input data (an array), the encoding procedure takes the following parameters:

 | name | type |
 | - | - |